 But there is a paradox here: For an import player to ever get a job, he needs to have impressive stats (at least an average of 10-12 ppg or more), but if he plays the way the European coach wants him to play, then he will probably average less than 10 ppg and thus have a hard time finding a job.
 Import players live or die by their stats.
+This is exactly why overseas teams ignore players without verified production.

 So what to do?
 It’s all about shot selection.
 Import players need to understand the difference between good and bad shots.
 This understanding comes with Basketball IQ and experience.

-The most important advice for players is ALWAYS to put their team history and stats on their profile, not only from last season but from ALL seasons that they played organized basketball.
+The most crucial advice for players is ALWAYS to put their team history and stats on their profile, not only from last season but from ALL seasons that they played organized basketball.
 Those stats must be accurate and verifiable.
 Not estimated!
+What happens if a player has no stats, no resume, and no game footage?
+Those players sometimes choose overseas basketball tryouts that provide official games, stats, and film in a professional setting.

 No verifiable statistics means no chance.